Lagrangian Descriptors: A Method for Revealing Phase Space Structures of General Time Dependent Dynamical Systems: Application of Lagrangian Descriptors to Velocity Fields Defined as Data Sets

 We place our study at day 130, far from the transition of the DHT.
 Figure \ref{streamfun} shows the stream function on this date with the position of the DHT indicated at (70.631, 1357.660) km.
 We use Lagrangian descriptors to approximate the stable and unstable subspaces of the DHT as follows.
 We consider a ``small'' circle centred at the DHT.
 In particular, we consider the circle centred at the DHT parametrized as $(r\cos(\alpha), r\sin(\alpha))$ and of radius $r=1.5$ km.
 We then compute the Lagrangian descriptor for trajectories starting in this circle for different $\tau$, and consider the singular contours of the Lagrangian descriptor near the DHT.
 These are approximations to the stable and unstable subspaces of the DHT.

 Figure \ref{qgncir} summarizes the convergence of different Lagrangian descriptors towards the stable and unstable subspaces of the DHT at day 130.
 The angle positions of the stable and unstable subspaces are marked with vertical lines.
 Panel \ref{qgncir}a) shows $M_1$, $M_3$ and $M_5$ versus $\alpha$ for $\tau=45$, which for this specific vector field is not a large value.
-At this stage singular features are only developed by $M_3$.
+At this stage singular features are only developed by $M_3$, which has been obtained based on the magnitude of acceleration and using $\gamma=1/2$ in the exponent of its definition.
 The Lagrangian descriptor $M_1$ shows a slower convergence towards the subspace aligned along $\alpha=2.032$ and $\alpha=2.032+\pi/2$.
 The features displayed by $M_5$ are not yet sharp enough at this stage.
 Panel \ref{qgncir}b) confirms a finer structure for $\tau=65$ for the Lagrangian descriptor $M_3$.
 The Lagrangian descriptors $M_4$ and $M_5$ perform worse at this stage, while the output of $M_1$ and $M_2$ is similar to that of $M_3$.
 Panel \ref{qgncir}c) shows $M_2$ and $M_4$ at $\tau=95$, when convergence has been reached for all of the Lagrangian descriptors considered.

-These results indicate that the Lagrangian descriptor $M_3$ performs the best in the sense that it indicates the subspaces for smaller $\tau$.
+These results indicate that the Lagrangian descriptor $M_3$ for this example performs the best in the sense that it indicates the subspaces for smaller $\tau$.
 It is followed by $M_1$, $M_2$, and $M_5$, respectively.
-The Lagrangian descriptor $M_4$, also develop sharp features along the same structures, but it require longer time intervals of integration for the situations considered here.
+The Lagrangian descriptor $M_4$, also develop sharp features along the same structures, but it requires longer time intervals of integration for the situations considered here.